 Her role is focussed on supporting the College’s move to a brand new campus in the Queen Elizabeth Olympic Park.
 Before this role, Laura was Director: Learning of Arts Council England.
 During her ten year tenure, she oversaw the policy and strategy development for cultural education.

-Arian is a Graduate representative to Mountview’s Board having graduated in 2016 with a BA (Hons) in Acting.
+Benjamin is the Board’s student alumnus representative and graduated in 2019 with a BA in Performance – Acting.

 Andrew is a qualified accountant and has had an extensive career in finance and administration.
 He is currently Bursar of Somerville College, Oxford, responsible for finance, HR, estates, operations, accommodation, and its catering and conference business.